zealot128/poltergeist-screenshot_overview/README.md

 After test run, visit localhost:3000/cockpit/index.html in your browser to view the screenshots.

-NOTE: only feature specs with ``js: true`` will be run, to avoid problems with
+NOTE: only feature specs with ``js: true`` will be run, to avoid problems with non-capable drivers.

 ## Configuration